zenml-io/zenml/docs/book/advanced-guide/practical/code-repositories.md

 If a [local code repository checkout](#detecting-local-code-repository-checkouts) is detected when running a pipeline, ZenML will store a reference the current commit for the pipeline run so you'll be able to know exactly which code was used.
-Note that this reference is only tracked if your local checkout is clean (which means it does not contain any untracked or uncommitted files).
+Note that this reference is only tracked if your local checkout is clean (i.e. it does not contain any untracked or uncommitted files).
 This is to ensure that your pipeline is actually running with the exact code stored at the specific code repository commit.